BIOP/ArgoLight_analysis_tool/README.md

 4. Enter the list of microscopes you may want to process (manually or by browsing a csv file) In the csv file, you should have one microscope name by line.

-**Be careful : the microscopes' name should match extactly the datasets name on OMERO, contained in the specified project.**
+**Be careful : the microscopes' name should match extactly (but not case sensitive) the datasets name on OMERO, contained in the specified project.**

 5. Optionnally, and IF you want to save results locally (see below), you can add the folder path where you want to save results.
+6. Set your ArgoSlide specifications (spacing between 2 rings, full pattern FoV and number of rings per line)
-6. Then, press OK.
+7. Then, press OK.

 ### Quick start